 It usually means a closer relationship where the recruiter gets to know the business well and can better embody their brand, while putting more time and effort into getting the right person for the role.
-While it can initially seem like more time and money can be spent with exclusive recruitment, for difficult-to-fill roles, exclusive is more likely to get the job done faster.
+While it can initially seem like more time and money are spent, for difficult-to-fill roles, exclusive is more likely to get the job done faster.
 (And therefore, less expensively.)

 At a recruitment conference a few years ago, the speaker asked the crowd to put up their hand for the number of roles they fill from 10.
 A few went up at two out of ten, more at three, and the majority at four.

 I hesitantly put up my hand at nine, wondering if I’d misunderstood the question.
 I hadn’t.

 The difference?
 Most of the room were contingent recruiters while Solutions Driven works on an exclusive recruitment basis.